riga/CMSSW-DNN/README.md

 This project provides a simple yet fast interface to [Tensorflow](https://www.tensorflow.org) graphs and tensors which lets you evaluate trained models right within CMSSW.
 It **does not depend** on a converter library or custom NN implementation.
 By using the C-API's of both Python and NumPy (available via `/cvmfs`), you can essentially load and evaluate every model that was previously saved via [`tf.train.Saver.save()`](https://www.tensorflow.org/api_docs/python/tf/train/Saver#save).

-Tensorflow is available starting from CMSSW 9.3.X.
-The software bundle for CMSSW 8.0.X is provided by [M. Harrendorf](https://github.com/mharrend).
+This interface requires a pre-compiled Tensorflow bundle which is available starting from CMSSW 9.3.X.
+The bundle for CMSSW 8.0.X is provided by [M. Harrendorf](https://github.com/mharrend).

+**Since CMSSW 9.3.X there is an interface that is solely based in the Tensorflow C API.
+For more info, see the [master branch](../..)**.

 ##### Features in a nutshell